DuncanDoyle/drools-incremental-update/README.md

 ## The PoC
 This PoC is quite basic.
 It provides a (simple) domain/fact model, consisting of a single fact called [SimpleEvent](drools-incremental-update/src/main/java/org/jboss/ddoyle/drools/demo/model/v1/SimpleEvent.java).
+This model, in combination with the various Drools *drl* rule defintion files, is used in the various JUnit tests that test the diffferent scenarios.
+Each JUnit test tests a different scenario, for example adding rules, changing rules, deleting rules, etc. These tests can be found in the [src/test/java](drools-incremental-update/src/test/java) directory.
+All tests contain a small JavaDoc comment that explains the purpose of the test and the expected semantics and outcome.

+To run the tests, execute `mvn clean test` in the root directory of the project.

+## The incremental update semantics

 ## Interesting links:
 * [The Drools project](http://www.drools.org)